-Thyroid Health & Hypothyroid (part 3)
+Thyroid Health: Hypothyroid and Hashimoto’s (part 3)

 Poor gut health, dysbiosis, viral infections and other underlying infections will suppress thyroid function and can actually be the trigger for Hashimoto’s and Grave’s disease.
 Reduced gut immunity is a very common problem in those with any thyroid imbalance.
 Low or high thyroid function can trigger leaky gut and inflammation in the gut and vice versa.